Panthers score 3 in 2nd period, halt Bruins win streak at 7

 The Panthers took advantage of seven power-play chances by scoring three goals with the man-advantage, including two in the second period.

 Sam Reinhart and Aaron Ekblad also scored for Florida.
-Spencer Knight, who spent two seasons at Boston College before joining the Panthers in 2021, made 37 saves in the win.
+Spencer Knight, who spent two seasons at Boston College before joining the Panthers in 2021, made 37 saves.

+”We needed some wins because we have been outshooting opponents and playing really well, we’re just not getting the wins,” Barkov said. ”(Wednesday) we deserved to win.
+We played a solid game and now we just need to keep going.
+We know they are a really good team, and a good team for a reason.
+We played the best game we could play – but we can get better.”

 Florida came into the game leading the NHL in total shots on goal and had been outshot in just three games before Boston took 15 shots on Knight in the opening period and ended the frame with a 39-29 advantage.